Citrix Managed Desktops

-- The Citrix Managed Desktops offering significantly simplifies the deployment of virtual apps and desktops, as Citrix manages the infrastructure for hosting those workloads.
+If you’re familiar with other Citrix Virtual Apps and Desktops products, Citrix Managed Desktops simplifies the deployment of virtual apps and desktops.
+Citrix can manage the infrastructure for hosting those workloads.

 Citrix Managed Desktops is a Citrix Cloud service.
 Citrix Cloud is the platform that hosts and administers Citrix services.
 Learn more about Citrix Cloud.